Overv/VulkanTutorial/05_Uniform_buffers/01_Descriptor_pool_and_sets.md

 }
 ```

-You don't need to use a deleter for descriptor sets, because they will be
+You don't need to explicitly clean up descriptor sets, because they will be
 automatically freed when the descriptor pool is destroyed.
 The call to
 `vkAllocateDescriptorSets` will allocate one descriptor set with one uniform
 buffer descriptor.